-The disease causes fever, headaches, fatigue and constipation (although diarrhoea may also occur).
-Symptoms may last for 3 weeks or longer.
-Some patients have only a mild illness, but the disease can occasionally be fatal if not treated.
-Others may be asymptomatic, although they may carry the typhoid organism long-term and are capable of transmitting the infection.
-Some 5% of people suffering typhoid become chronic carriers.
+Some people have only a mild illness, but untreated infections can deteriorate resulting in intestinal haemorrhage, bowel perforation and death.
+Others may be asymptomatic, although the individual can still carry the typhoid organism long-term and is capable of transmitting the infection.
+Some 5% of people suffering from typhoid fever become chronic carriers.

 Where is it found?

 Once universally prevalent, improved sanitation and higher standards of hygiene have meant that typhoid fever is now mostly a public health concern in resource-poor regions.
 Still, the WHO reports that between 11 and 20 million typhoid infections occur every year, resulting in more than 120,000 deaths.

 Risk to travellers

 The areas of the world where sanitation is sub-standard are those with the highest risk of infection and include in particular India, Pakistan and Bangladesh, but also parts of Africa, the Middle East, the Caribbean, and Central and South America.
 Typhoid vaccination is one of the recommendations for travel to developing countries and is highly advisable for people visiting friends and relatives, visiting rural areas, and if engaged in prolonged travel.
 In addition, the typhoid vaccine is important for those with adventurous eating habits and for people with some medical conditions (such as lowered gastric defences).

 How is Typhoid fever treated?